 Brumley, 73, received a business degree from UT in 1961, and has founded six oil and gas companies, all of which have been listed on the New York Stock Exchange.
 In 2005, Forbes magazine named Brumley, and son Jonny, its Entrepreneurs of the Year.
 “Texas Venture Labs is a gem in the Texas entrepreneurial ecosystem.
 It provides critical, hands-on experience for aspiringentrepreneurs who learn as students the effort required to get a new venture through the financing process,” said Brumley.
 “For me, this gift is an opportunity to build our capacity to grow the economy of Texas, while giving a leg up to young entrepreneurs, who remind me a lot of myself at that age.”

-Wells Fargo Provides Grant for Clean Energy Business Ventures
+Wells Fargo Provides Grant to University of Texas for Clean Energy Business Ventures

-Austin, Texas — As part of its national environmental grant program, Wells Fargo today announced that it has provided a $125,000 grant to the McCombs School of Business at The University of Texas at Austin that will fund a new Clean Energy track within the 2012 Global Venture Labs Investment Competition (Global VLIC).
-Read more...
+Dec.
+5, 2011 — As part of its national environmental grant program, Wells Fargo today announced that it has provided a $125,000 grant to the McCombs School of Business at The University of Texas at Austin that will fund a new Clean Energy track within the 2012 Global Venture Labs Investment Competition (GVLIC).

 Accenture Awards University of Texas at Austin $600,000